renatogcruz/Artificial_Intelligence/2_Machine_Learning/README.md

-# Study guide for Neural Networks and Deep Learning.
+# Study guide for Machine Learning.

 A repository ...